InRule/DevOpsServices/doc/ircatalog-azure-cicd.md

-# irCatalog Service with CI/CD Features - Web App Deployment
+# irCatalog Service with DevOps Features - Web App Deployment

 If you have not done so already, please read the [prerequisites](deployment.md#prerequisites) before you get started.